Matilda of Tuscany: Efforts to achieve a balance between king and pope

 Henry IV had other plans, however.
 He decided to descend into Italy and intercept Gregory VII, who was thus delayed.
-The German princes held a council by themselves and informed the King that he had to submit to the Pope within a year or be replaced.
+The German princes held a separate council and informed the king that he had to submit to the pope within a year or be replaced.
 Henry IV's predecessors had dealt easily with troublesome pontiffs — they had simply deposed them, and the excommunicated Lombard bishops rejoiced at this prospect.
 When Matilda heard about Henry IV's approach, she urged Gregory VII to take refuge in the Canossa Castle, her family's eponymous stronghold.
-The Pope took her advice.
+The pope took her advice.

 It soon became clear that the intention behind Henry's walk to Canossa was to show penance.
-By 25 January 1077, the king stood barefoot in the snow before the gates of Matilda's castle, accompanied by his wife Bertha of Savoy, their infant son Conrad and Bertha's mother, the powerful Margravine Adelaide of Susa (Matilda's second cousin; Adelaide's grandmother was Prangarda, sister of Tedald of Canossa, Matilda's paternal grandfather).
-Since Matilda's castle became the setting for the reconciliation between the Emperor and the Pope, she must have been very closely involved in the negotiations.
-The King remained there, in a penitent's robe, barefoot and without a sign of authority, despite the winter cold, until 28 January, when Matilda convinced the Pope to see him.
+By 25 January 1077, the king stood barefoot in the snow before the gates of Matilda's castle, accompanied by his wife Bertha of Savoy, their infant son Conrad, and Bertha's mother, the powerful Margravine Adelaide of Susa (Matilda's second cousin; Adelaide's grandmother was Prangarda, sister of Tedald of Canossa, Matilda's paternal grandfather).
+Since Matilda's castle became the setting for the reconciliation between the emperor and the pope, she must have been very closely involved in the negotiations.
+The king remained there, in a penitent's robe, barefoot, and without a sign of authority, despite the winter cold, until 28 January, when Matilda convinced the pope to see him.
 Matilda and Adelaide brokered a deal between the men.

 Henry IV was taken back into the Church, with both Matilda and Adelaide acting as sponsors and formally swearing to the agreement.
 For Matilda, the days in Canossa were a challenge.
 All those arriving had to be accommodated and looked after appropriately.
 She had to take care of the procurement and storage of food and fodder, and the supplies in the middle of winter.
 After the ban was dissolved, Henry IV stayed in the Po Valley for several months and demonstratively devoted himself to his rulership.
 Pope Gregory VII stayed in Matilda's castles for the next few months.
 Henry IV and Matilda never met again in person after the Canossa days.
 From 1077 to 1080 Matilda followed the usual activities of her rule.
 In addition to a few donations for the dioceses of Lucca and Mantua, court documents were in dominance.